cloudquery/cloudquery/website/pages/blog/introducing-glob-matching-for-tables.md

 <BlogHeader/>

-We are excited to announce a small feature that quietly rolled out today: glob matching for tables in CloudQuery config files!
+I am excited to introduce a small feature that quietly rolled out today: glob matching for tables in CloudQuery config files!

 ## Before